 Some tips for IELTS preparation

-- You are not allowed to carry a watch, smartphone, calculator or blank pages to the exam hall.
+- You are not allowed to carry a watch, smartphone, calculator, or blank pages to the exam hall.
 So, stick to these rules.

 - Reference material is available online for the speaking test.
 The material contains all the possible questions that can be asked in the interview.
-Don’t memorise all the answers but mentally prepare your own responses.
+Don’t memorize all the answers but mentally prepare your own responses.
 So, that you don’t have to think a long time about the perfect explanations.

 - Read the most probable and new essay topics on the internet.
 Try to write within a fixed word limit.
 Use a rich vocabulary and a good flow in the essay.